astronomer/docs/astro/ci-cd-templates/aws-codebuild.md

 To automate code deploys from a single branch to a single Deployment using AWS CodeBuild, complete the following setup in the Git-based repository that hosts your Astro project:

-1. In your AWS CodeBuild pipeline configuration, add the following environment variable:
+1. In your AWS CodeBuild pipeline configuration, add the following environment variables:

     - `ASTRO_API_TOKEN`: The value for your Workspace or Organization API token.
+    - `ASTRO_DEPLOYMENT_ID`: The ID for your Deployment.

     Be sure to set the value of your API token as secret.